 A filter is a collection of rules for adding, modifying, or removing attributes or attribute values in RADIUS requests and responses.
-You define filters and their rules by means of the Add Filter dialog (described in Adding a Filter).
+You define filters and their rules by means of the Adding a Filter.
 You enable filters by referring to them by name when using the SBR Administrator or when editing certain .ini file sections.